our story

 Completing winemaking studies at Roseworthy College together in 1993, David came back to the Yarra at De Bortoli Wines to a new winemaking position while Nicky headed to Seppelt Great Western.

 After a 10 year tenure, which included added winemaking stints in Burgundy (Louis Latour), Alsace (Paul Blanck) and Beaujolais (Chateau Bluizard), Dave decided to move on across the valley to Oakridge Wines in 2002.
-Nicky’s first vintage in the Yarra was Coldstream Hills in 1997 as vineyard manager and maintained that role until 2001.
+Nicky’s first vintage in the Yarra was vineyard manager at Coldstream Hills in 1997 and maintained that role until 2001.

 Fast forward to the present day at Oakridge, where he still is the Chief Winemaker, Oakridge was awarded the number one winery in Australia by both the Halliday Wine Companion and Houn Hooke’s Real Review in 2023.
 Along the way, other highlights included David as co-founder of the Pinot Workshop (2002), duxing the Len Evans Tutorial (2005) and being named the Gourmet Traveller Winemaker of the Year in 2017.